Skip links and keyboard navigation

 Post-occupancy reviews undertaken to measure the effectiveness of the process can be wider and include responses from occupants, the agency's project team and the senior executive.
 Input from the project consultant's perspective can also be constructive.

 In addition, a technical post-occupancy review can be undertaken to compare the actual performance of building services with the design performance.
 These reviews can evaluate workplace environmental conditions such as temperature, humidity, lighting levels and acoustics but require expert advice and special equipment.
-The Department of Energy and Public Works can provide further information and services in relation to these technical reviews if required.
+The Department of Housing, Local Government, Planning and Public Works (HLGPPW) can provide further information and services in relation to these technical reviews if required.

 4.2 Timing and method

-Typically, a post-occupancy review should be carried out between 3 and 6 months after the completion of the project to allow occupants to become accustomed to the new surroundings and potentially new ways of working, and avoiding comments that could be premature.
+Typically, a post-occupancy review should be carried out between three and six months after the completion of the project to allow occupants to become accustomed to the new surroundings and potentially new ways of working, and avoiding comments that could be premature.

 Post-occupancy reviews can be undertaken informally through meetings, interviews and discussion groups or more formally using structured survey forms.
 In both cases, the results should be recorded, analysed and provided to the occupants, the agency's executive and the project consultants.
 Comments, or a formal response to the review results, should be sought from the project consultants.